12 Effective Ways to Promote Sustainable Tourism

 Know More about Sustainable Tourism

 Learn a bit all the time.
 Keep your eyes open.
-See how others are doing their bit in promoting sustainable tourism.
+See how others are doing.
+Look at the things they do which contribute to promoting sustainable tourism.
 A step or two is all it takes.

 Reduce Carbon Footprints